Google May Not Index Webpage Changes When Ever it Sees Them

-The patent also describes the process behind how Google might check for changes on a page, comparing a newer version of a page to an older version, and associating an age with the older content and with the newer content.
+The patent also describes the process behind how Google might check on webpage changes, comparing a newer version of a page to an older version, and associating the older content with the newer content.
 I’m reminded a little of a Yahoo patent that I wrote about a few years ago, in a post titled A Yahoo Approach to Avoid Crawling Advertisement and Session Tracking Links.

 In the Yahoo patent I described in that post, we were told that the search engine might crawl pages a minute or so after a first crawl to see if there was content or links that changed from the first to second crawls, which might help the search engine in identifying those sections or links as advertisements or URLs that might contain unique session tracking parameters for different visitors.
 Yahoo might not crawl the newer URLs in those links, which it might consider to be “transient.”

-In the Google patent, we’re told that if the differences in ages of the older content and the newer content aren’t that great, the search engine may continue to display the old content rather than updating its index to include the new content as well.
-After some additional crawls, if Google sees the newer content reach a certain age, it may then index the newer version of the page with the new content.
+In the Google patent, we’re told that if the differences in ages of the older content and the newer content aren’t that great, the search engine may continue to display the old content rather than updating its index to include the newer webpage changes as well.
+After some additional crawls, if Google sees those webpage changes reach a certain age, it may then index the newer version of the page with the new content.

 Updating search engine document index based on calculated age of changed portions in a document

 Invented by Joachim Kupke and Jeff Cox

 US Patent 8,001,462

 A system receives a document that includes new content and aged content, and compares the document with a prior version of the document that includes the aged content but not the new content.
 The system also separates the new content and the aged content based on the comparison, determines ages associated with the new content and the aged content, and determines whether the ages of the new content and the aged content are greater than or equal to an age threshold.